 The ground for the mast should be as direct and short as possible, with minimal bends, using a minimum of 10 AWG copper wire (or 17 AWG copper-clad steel or bronze wire).
 It can be connected to the GES using a split bolt connector available at most hardware and home centers.

-The coaxial cable that comes from the antenna also needs to be bonded to the GES.
+The coaxial cable that comes from the antenna also needs to be connected to the GES.
 This is accomplished by using a ground block located as close as possible to where the coaxial cable enters the building.
 The ground block then is connected to the GES using 14 AWG or larger with as short of a run as possible, and again with minimal bends.
 A separate split nut can be used to bond the coaxial cable ground to the GES.